Rodez Cathedral: History

-In the 16th century, thanks to the efforts of Bishops Francois D'Estaing, who raised the funds, and Georges d'Armagnac, work resumed.
+In the 16th century, thanks to the efforts of Bishops Francois d'Estaing and Georges d'Armagnac who raised funds for further construction, work resumed.
 The vaults of the nave were finally finished, and a new tower was constructed upon the two levels of the earlier tower.
 The new tower, the work of the master mason Antoine Salvanh, was built between 1501 and 1529.
-The upper portions of the completed tower incorporated both Flamboyant Gothic features and elements of the new French Renaissance architecture.
+The upper portions of the completed tower incorporated both Flamboyant Gothic features and elements of French Renaissance and Baroque architecture.

-Following the French Revolution, the cathedral was closed for worship and was used as a storage depot for gunpowder, before it was returned to the Church in the early 19th century.

-In 1792–98, Pierre Méchain and Jean-Baptiste Delambre used Rodez Cathedral as the central surveying point for their calculation of the circumference of the earth.
-This was used in the definition of the metre (see History of the metre).
+Following the French Revolution, the cathedral was closed and was used as a storage depot for gunpowder, before it was returned to the Church in the early 19th century.
+Between 1792 and 1798, Pierre Méchain and Jean-Baptiste Delambre used Rodez Cathedral as the central surveying point for their calculation of the circumference of the earth, which was a major contribution to the definition of the metre.
+Unlike other heavily targeted structures in northern and eastern France such as Reims, Rodez remained completely untouched from aerial bombing and artillery fire during World War I and World War II.
+In 2003, Swiss artist Stéphane Belzère was commissioned to create a set of stained glass panels.